techupth/hackhours-answers/README.md

 # hackhours-answers

-## How to Access to
+## How-to-Access-to-Answer-Branch

 Checkout to other branches to view hack hours answers by the Hack Hours Repository's name.
 For example, "js-hh-variables-mind-test" to "js-hh-variables".